 While it may feel like a difficult discussion to have at first, it doesn’t have to be!
 Skip the blame game.
 Talking about finances simply means to know where you are at.
 Remember the last time you felt bad because you felt obligated to pay for an overpriced dinner?
 If you and your partner had talked about your financial situation prior to that, you would have known about each other’s financial priorities and budgets.

 Important topics to talk about include

-It’s important to know where you are standing first, before taking a look at your partner.
-Tippla helps you compare and monitor your credit scores to see them skyrocket.
+It’s important to know your credit score situation first, before taking a look at your partner.
+Tippla helps you compare and monitor your credit scores for no cost whatsoever.

 If you ask your partner about their credit score and the outcome is not great, don’t be frustrated.
 A bad credit score is not the end of the world and doesn’t have to negatively impact your relationship.
 Mistakes happen, and unfortunately, some of them stay on your credit report for up to 7 years.

 The good news is that your partner can build up their credit score over time, the earlier you start the better.
 Teaching each other good financial habits can be wholesome and nourishing for your relationship as long as it happens in a caring way.
 Try to understand where your partner is coming from and what their struggles are.

 If you already joined forces together but you are unhappy with the way your partner is managing their finances, you can get help.

 Talking to your partner about money and finances is difficult?
 If you don’t know how to ask your partner about their credit score, you may want to look for a relationship counsellor to help.
 You can find resources on